Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Results

 Considering the parameters used to encode the trajectories (see Table \ref{tab:freeparams}), the difference in using 1D or multidimensional Gaussian kernels (see Section \ref{sec:modeldifferences}) becomes apparent.
-Both GMM based approaches need many more parameters than the DMP \textit{regardless of the number of kernels}.
-With $K=11$, DMP only needs 33 parameters, whereas the tbGMR and SEDS model with $K=3$ need 44 and 87 parameters, respectively.
+Both GMM based approaches need many more parameters than DMP or OCP \textit{at any number of kernels}.
+With $K=11$, DMP and OCP only need 33 parameters, whereas the tbGMR and SEDS models with $K=3$ already need 44 and 87 parameters, respectively.
+ProMP without variance encoding (as only one demonstration does not define variance) uses more parameters than OCP and DMP, but not as many as the GMM based models.
 When comparing the two GMM based models, the tbGMR model uses fewer parameters, because the TP-GMM extension for generalization (that nearly doubles the parameters used) is not needed for reconstruction.
-Nevertheless, all encoding models compress the actual trajectory data (except for very short trajectories) significantly.
+Nevertheless, all encoding models compress the actual trajectory data (except for very short trajectories).
 The average length of a trajectory is 83 samples, which leads to $83 \times 3 = 249$ parameters.
+This number of parameters is surpassed by DMP, tbGMR, SEDS, ProMP, OCP at $K = 83, 17, 9, 20, 83$, respectively.